Abandoned & Little-Known Airfields:

 Jefferson County Airport was evidently built at some point between 1972-76,

-nor depicted on the November 1972 Detroit Sectional Chart (courtesy of Richard Finley).
+or depicted on the November 1972 Detroit Sectional Chart (courtesy of Richard Finley).

-The 5/11/72 USGS aerial photo depicted a single northwest/southeast paved feature,
+The 5/11/72 USGS aerial photo depicted a single northwest/southeast paved feature, which may have been a drag strip or a runway.

 The 1973 USGS topo map depicted a northwest/southeast feature labeled “drag strip”.